-August J. Moretti, has served as our Chief Financial Officer since January 2019.
+August J. Moretti, J.D., has served as our Chief Financial Officer since January 2019.
 Mr. Moretti previously served as Chief Financial Officer at Assertio Therapeutics (formerly Depomed, Inc.), a publicly held specialty pharmaceuticals company focused in pain and neurology, from January 2012 until August 2018.
 From 2004 to December 2011, Mr. Moretti served as Chief Financial Officer and Senior Vice President of Alexza Pharmaceuticals, Inc., a publicly-held pharmaceutical company.
 From 2001 to 2004, Mr. Moretti served as Chief Financial Officer and General Counsel of Alavita, Inc., a privately held personalized medicine company.
 From 1982 to 2000 Mr. Moretti was a partner in an international law firm.
 Mr. Moretti received his B.A. in Economics from Princeton University in 1972.
 He received his J.D. from Harvard Law School in 1975.

-Fred Kamal, Ph.D., has served as our Chief Operating Officer since February 2020 and has served as our Chief Technical Officer since October 2018.
+Fariborz Kamal, Ph.D., has served as our President and Chief Operating Officer since September 2022 and previously served as our Chief Operating Officer from February 2020 to September 2022 and as our Chief Technical Officer from October 2018 to February 2020.
 Dr. Kamal previously served as Senior Vice President of Quality and Regulatory CMC for AveXis Inc., a gene therapy company, from May 2017 through August 2018.
 Prior to AveXis, Dr. Kamal served as the Vice President of Quality for Juno Therapeutics from May 2015 through April 2017 and prior to that Dr. Kamal served as the Vice President of Quality and Regulatory CMC for Intermune Inc. from January 2013 through March 2015.
 Dr. Kamal received his B.S. in Chemistry from San Jose State University in 1986.
 Dr. Kamal received his M.Sc. in Chemistry from The American University in 2000.
 He received his Ph.D. in Chemistry from The American University in 2003.